Keploy vs Cypress

 Cypress excels at user journey testing — simulating clicks, form submissions, navigation, and verifying what users see.
 Time-travel debugging makes it easy to diagnose UI test failures.

 Engineering teams evaluating Cypress alternatives often compare it with Keploy for API testing and regression coverage.
 Keploy captures real production traffic via eBPF and auto-generates tests with dependency mocks — requiring zero code changes.
-If you're considering switching from Cypress or comparing Cypress and Keploy side by side, the key differences come down to how tests are generated (traffic-based vs manual), how dependencies are mocked (automatic vs configured), and what infrastructure changes are needed (none vs SDK/sidecar/containers).
+The key differences come down to how tests are generated (traffic-based vs manual), how dependencies are mocked (automatic vs configured), and what infrastructure changes are needed (none vs SDK/sidecar/containers).